-In works such as \cite{Miri2019ExceptionalPI,citekeyJahangiri}, for single-mode operations and for ternary systems, the observation method of anti-PT symmetry and higher-order exceptional point PT symmetry has been investigated.
-In the vicinity of a third-order exceptional point, and when the PT symmetry is being broken, as has been argued in \cite{citekeyJahangiri}, one can experimentally achieve a stable single-mode laser, which could then be used for different applications.
+In \cite{citekeyJahangiri,Miri2019ExceptionalPI}, for single-mode operations and for ternary systems, the observation method of anti-parity-time (APT) symmetry and higher-order exceptional point has been investigated.
+Their experimental setup for different configurations of ternary systems synthesizing a third-order exceptional point is shown in figure \ref{fig:EPmicrorings}.

+In the vicinity of a third-order exceptional point, and when the $\mathcal{PT}$ symmetry is being broken, as has been argued in \cite{citekeyJahangiri}, one can experimentally achieve a stable single-mode laser, which could then be used for different applications.

 For three coupled resonators, the energy exchanges between these optical resonators can be written as